IllusionMods/KK_Plugins/README.md

 Allows you to freely mix two studio shades (luts), instead of one always being set to Midday (based on plugin by essu).
 Also adds next/previous lut buttons next to the dropdown.

+#### AccessoriesToStudioItems

+- [AI_AccessoriesToStudioItems]
+- [HS2_AccessoriesToStudioItems]
+- [KK_AccessoriesToStudioItems]
+- [KKS_AccessoriesToStudioItems]

+Plugin for studio that makes normal character accessories available as items.
+They are visible in the Item list and in QAB just like normal items.
+To see all accessories in QAB, search for `ao_`.

+Requires at least QuickAccessBox v3.1.1 and BepisPlugins r19.3.2 to work.

 #### Demosaic

 - [AI_Demosaic]